GatKrieger/comparativeCoexp/README.md

-# comparison of co-expression networks between species
+# Comparison of co-expression networks between species
 code for co-expression analysis for the paper "Independent evolution of transcript abundance and regulatory dynamics".

 # Pipeline